mehulagg/gitlab_test/doc/development/documentation/styleguide.md

     Some features are also objects.
 For example, "GitLab's Merge Requests support X" and "Create a new merge request for Z."

+### Contractions

 - Use common contractions when it helps create a friendly and informal tone, especially in tutorials and [UIs](https://design.gitlab.com/content/punctuation/#contractions).
   - Do use contractions like: _it's_, _can't_, _wouldn't_, _you're_, _you've_, _haven't_, don't, _we're_, _that's_, and _won't_.
 Contractions in instructional documentation such as tutorials can help create a friendly and informal tone.
   - Avoid less common contractions such as: _he'd_, _it'll_, _should've_, and _there'd_.
-  - Do not use contractions in reference documentation.
+  - Don't use contractions in reference documentation.
 Examples:
-    - You cannot set a limit higher than 1000.
+    - You can't set a limit higher than 1000.
     - For `parameter1`, the default is 10.
-  - Do not use contractions with a proper noun and a verb, such as _GitLab's creating X_.
+  - Don't use contractions with a proper noun and a verb, such as _GitLab's creating X_.
   - Avoid using contractions when you need to emphasize a negative, such as "Do **not** install X with Y."

 - Avoid use of the future tense: